Gorillaz Logo

 Gorillaz Logo 2010 (Plastic Beach)

 The album Plastic Beach has a completely different style: playful, unconventional, and provocative.
-This can be seen in the form of the letters used for the band’s name.
+This can be seen in the letters that make up the band’s name.
 The glyphs are again at different levels and vary in size: they do not match in width or height.
 However, most of the signs are grotesque and bold.
 The largest is “G,” “a,” and “Z,” as in the 1998 version.

 2010